Description

 The Y Wal Trail (Red)

-- The Y Wal trail is a swooping 24km mainly singletrack loop with epic views and breathtaking descents to keep your heart pumping all the way round.
+- The Y Wal trail is a swooping 23km mainly singletrack loop with epic views and breathtaking descents to keep your heart pumping all the way around.
 Watch out for The Graveyard section and hang on for the searingly fast final descent.
-Tough climb followed by fast descents.
+Tough climbs followed by fast descents.
 Jumps, rock slabs, skinnies, shore and rollers.
 There is also an extra section of trail that is a fun option on 373 of the Y-Wal.

-- There is now a new section of trail on Y Wal that will work as a loop (and can therefore be ridden as much as you want) and offers riders the opportunity to have a bit of a downhill singletrack adrenaline buzz.
-This new section can be accessed after the Graveyard section and before the Final Descent Zigzag.
+- There is a section of trail on Y Wal that will work as a loop (and can, therefore, be ridden as much as you want) and offers riders the opportunity to have a bit of a downhill singletrack adrenaline buzz.
+This section can be accessed after the Graveyard section and before the Final Descent Zigzag.

 Blade Trail - (Red)